 DeSantis signs bills aimed at transgender care, pronouns, drag shows

-Gov. Ron DeSantis signed a series of bills on Wednesday taking aim at transgender treatments for minors, pronouns in schools, bathroom use and keeping children out of drag shows.
+ORLANDO, Fla. — Gov. Ron DeSantis signed a series of bills Wednesday taking aim at transgender treatments for minors, pronouns in schools, bathroom use and keeping children out of drag shows.

 “We are not doing the pronoun Olympics in Florida,” DeSantis said during an event at a Christian school in Tampa.
 “It’s not happening here.”

-He spoke at a lectern with a sign that read, “Let Kids Be Kids.”
+He spoke at a lectern with a sign that read, “Let Kids Be Kids,” and signed the bills on the International Day Against Homophobia, Biphobia and Transphobia.

-LGBTQ advocates dubbed the measures the “slate of hate,” calling it the most extensive package of anti-LGBTQ legislation passed in one legislative session in Florida’s history.
+LGBTQ advocates dubbed the measures the “slate of hate,” calling it the most extensive package of anti-LGBTQ laws passed in one legislative session in Florida’s history.

-“This is an all-out attack on freedom. … DeSantis doesn’t see freedom as a value worth defending, he sees it as a campaign slogan in his bid for the White House,” Joe Saunders, senior political director of Equality Florida, said in a prepared statement.
+“This is an all-out attack on freedom. ...
+DeSantis doesn’t see freedom as a value worth defending, he sees it as a campaign slogan in his bid for the White House,” said Joe Saunders, senior political director of Equality Florida.

+Drug treatments and surgeries for children diagnosed with gender dysphoria will be banned in Florida.
+The bill also bars using state funds for “sex-reassignment prescriptions or procedures” and puts new restrictions on adults seeking transgender treatment.

 Classroom instruction on sexual orientation and gender identity will be prohibited in grades kindergarten through eighth, instead of third grade as the original law mandates.
 It also adds pre-kindergarten, including private programs, and charter schools to the law.